 This article will discuss nicotine addiction, nicotine use in rehabs, and the benefits of quitting smoking.

 Nicotine Use in Rehabs

-It’s not uncommon to see a small band of people smoking outside 12-Step meetings, treatment centers, and other locations designated for treatment purposes.
+It’s not uncommon to see a small band of people smoking outside 12-Step meetings, treatment centers, and other locations designated for addiction treatment purposes.

-Though it may be a great choice for clients to enroll in programs that, as a general rule, extend their parameters to the point that they are attempting to help clients overcome every single behavior that could contribute to death and health problems rather than just focusing on addiction and co-occurring mental health issues, it may not be a plausible option given the cost, time, and intensity required.
+Not necessarily.
+Though it may be a great choice for people to enroll in programs that, as a general rule, extend their parameters to the point that they are attempting to help them overcome every single behavior that could contribute to death and health problems rather than just focusing on addiction and co-occurring mental health issues, it may not be a plausible option given the cost, time, and intensity required.

 Can Quitting Smoking Improve the Ability to Stay Sober?

-There are some experts who believe that a strong focus on the cessation of cigarette use during drug rehab where the client is heavily supported by therapists, a medical team, and peers will improve the outcome of long-term sobriety after the transition back into independent living.
+There are some experts who believe that a strong focus on the cessation of cigarette use during drug rehab where the individual is heavily supported by therapists, a medical team, and peers will improve the outcome of long-term sobriety after the transition back into independent living.
 It makes sense that improving overall health and wellness – which quitting smoking will certainly do – will also improve the ability to use positive coping mechanisms to manage stress, feel better in general, get better sleep, and be more capable of avoiding relapse when experiencing cravings.

 If you or someone you love is struggling with addiction and are ready to take the first steps towards long-term sobriety, call us today at .
 At our addiction treatment center in Las Vegas, we offer professional comprehensive treatment programs for people struggling with addiction and co-occurring disorders.